Geoffrey Beene

 Geoffrey Beene (born Samuel Albert Bozeman Jr.; August 30, 1924 – September 28, 2004) was an American fashion designer.
 Beene was one of New York's most famous fashion designers, recognized for his artistic and technical skills and for creating simple, comfortable and dressy women's wear.

 In 2018, the Geoffrey Beene brand was acquired by PVH who previously produced the brand under license.

 On June 23, 2021, it was announced that the Geoffrey Beene brand would be sold to Authentic Brands Group alongside Van Heusen, Izod, and Arrow.
-The sale closed on August 2, 2021, with United Legwear & Apparel Company named as its licensee.
+The sale closed on August 2, 2021, with United Legwear & Apparel Company named as its licensee alongside the Van Heusen and Arrow brands.
+However, in April 2023 it was announced that Versa Group would be the new licensee for the Geoffrey Beene brand.

 Early life and education

-Beene was born on August 30, 1924, in the small rural town of Haynesville, Louisiana, located just south of the Arkansas state line.
+Beene was born on August 30, 1924, as Samuel Albert Bozeman Jr. in the small rural town of Haynesville, Louisiana, located just south of the Arkansas state line.
 He was born into a family of doctors and was encouraged to follow in their footsteps.
 He studied medicine at Tulane University in New Orleans but dropped out in 1946, after three years of study.
 Beene moved to Los Angeles, where he studied fashion design at the University of Southern California and worked in the display department of the I. Magnin retail store until 1947.

 Later that year, he moved to New York City to attend the Traphagen School of Fashion.
 He then moved to Paris, where he attended the Ecole de la Chambre Syndicale de la Couture Parisienne (ECSCP) and the couture house of Molyneux.
 In 1949, he returned to New York, where he became Assistant Designer at the Seventh Avenue house of Harmay.
 In 1958, he left Harmay to design with Teal Traina, before founding his eponymous design house.